Kowshike/steganography/README.md

 If you have made it so far then you are genius enough to configure and build this application yourself. :clap:

+#### Disclaimer
+Steganography can be used for malicious purposes.
+Please use this tool responsibly.
 #### Running Application
 Make sure environment is activated, Now run:
 ```